 The best thing about marketing is that we get to dabble in several industries and products.
 Some days we learn about “lumen counts” on flashlights and other days, we learn about “ideal calorie counts” on energy bars.
 Some days we are geeking out over fonts that make us drool; other days we are poring over newsletter subject lines that make us sit up.
 The best thing about marketing is that it’s never boring.

 As marketers, we find inspiration in several places.
 From epic movies to printed pamphlets, we absorb different things from various places.
-This month, we want to share examples of marketing communication we can see many times over.
+This month, we want to share examples of marketing communication that make us stop and take notice (and take notes).

 Out-of-Home Campaign: It’s OK to Look From Preacher